 Researching your ancestry in Scotland has just become much easier thanks to the opening of Dundee City Council's Family History Centre, based in the Central Library, within the Wellgate Shopping Centre, in Dundee City centre.
 This new facility was opened on 14th December 2007 by local singer / songwriter, Michael Marra.
 The Family History Centre is the first of its kind in Scotland and is a totally new concept, designed to provide a turnkey solution for those researching their ancestry.
 It brings together for the first time under one roof several local authority services, which all provide information essential to the compilation of a detailed family tree.
 In the event that answers cannot be produced onsite, there are electronic links to other agencies and an effective referral service.
-Staff from the Registrars, Graves Administration and Local History Sections are all based within the Family History Centre and there are close links to the records of the City Archivist.
+Staff from the Registrars and Local History Sections are based within the Family History Centre and there are close links to the records of the City Archivist and Burial Administration.

 Burial records also reveal a wealth of information and in Dundee, the City Archivist has custody of records relating to, for example, poor relief, property valuation and the disciplinary and pre-1845 poor relief functions of Kirk Sessions.
 Within the Family History Centre, Dundee City Council also has a very successful Local History Section which has a responsibility to maintain a wealth of printed and written information in the form of books, directories, maps, plans, photographs, drawings and other resources which help add detail to family trees, giving them shape and form.
 The records maintained by the Archivist and Local History staff help to give researchers some idea of what life must have been like for their ancestors in Dundee - at home, at work, at play.

-Once a family tree has been traced by the Registrar, details can be added from each Section within the Centre, e.g. Burial records from Graves Administration and period photographs of streets where family lived from Local History Section.
+Once a family tree has been traced by the Registrar, finer details can be added, e.g. Burial records from Graves Administration and period photographs of streets where family lived from Local History Section.
 It is also possible to add your own family photographs to the completed family report.